melchisadeck/speech/README.md

 Speech recognition consists of comparing an *unknown* utterance's frequency profile to the 32 known (or *reference*) utterances' frequency profiles stored in RAM to determine the most probable match.

 The data in the file speech.d consists of 19 complete vocabularies each with the 32 utterances listed above.
-The format is 8-bit binary - the first byte in an utterance's data represents the length (in 10ms frames) of the utterance.
-Therefore, the following length * 8 bytes represents the utterance data itself.
+The format is 8-bit binary - the first byte in an utterance's data represents the *length* (in 10ms frames) of the utterance and the following *length* * 8 bytes represents the utterance data itself.

 It's a nice illustration of Moore's Law to note that a full run of the speech recognition routines took several days on the 2MHz 6502-based microcomputer, about 3 hours on a PDP-11/70 running 2.11BSD, about 30 minutes on a VAX-11/780 running VAX/VMS and about 3 seconds on a Raspberry Pi 3 Model B.